Prym

-The William Prym GmbH is the oldest family business in Germany.
-The holding company is located in Stolberg (Rhineland).
+Prym is an internationally active group of companies.
+It consists of four independent divisions that operate under the umbrella of a holding company: Prym Consumer, Prym Fashion, Prym Intimates and Inovan.

+The roots of the company go back to the 16th century.
+It is one of the oldest operating companies in the World.
+In 1642, the company moved from Aachen, Germany, to Stolberg (Rhineland), Germany.
+The headquarters have been located there ever since.

 History

-For twelve generations the Prym family has been operating from the city of Stolberg, Germany, making and marketing semi-finished copper and brass products as well as haberdashery.
-In the 17th and 18th centuries, they contributed substantially to establishing the local brass industry and its development towards international reputation.
-Johann (c.1340-c.1420), whose name is documented in a medieval register in Aachen, is referred to as the oldest ancestor.
-In the middle of the 15th century Wilhelm, a goldsmith, is mentioned as an administrator of an Aachen citizen.
+The oldest known ancestor is Johann Prym (c.1340-c.1420), whose name is documented in a medieval register in Aachen.
+In the middle of the 16th century, Wilhelm Prym, a goldsmith, is mentioned as an administrator of an Aachen citizen.
 He is considered the founder of the family tradition in metal manufacturing and trade.